ImAgent: A Unified Multimodal Agent Framework for Test-Time Scalable Image Generation: Conclusion

 \section{Conclusion}

-In this paper, we presented \ours, a training-free unified multimodal agent designed to enhance image generation through efficient test-time scaling.
+In this paper, we introduced \ours, a training-free unified multimodal agent designed to enhance the image generation through efficient test-time scaling.
 By integrating multiple generation actions within a single framework and coordinating them via a policy controller, \ours dynamically selects and executes the most appropriate action for a given case.
-Extensive experiments on image generation and editing benchmarks demonstrate that \ours consistently improves over the backbone models and surpasses strong baseline methods, including scenarios where the backbone fails.
+Extensive experiments on image generation and image editing benchmarks demonstrate that \ours consistently improves over the backbone models and outperforms strong baseline methods, including scenarios where the backbone fails.
 These results highlight the potential of unified multimodal agents for adaptive, efficient, and high-quality image generation without relying on additional external models.